jvanderzande/ble_ip_scanner/README.md

       1. .....

-2. Create a new Stack in portainer using the **docker_compose.yaml*** model, and update **volumes** to the path where you want the Config and Log directories:
+2. Create a new Stack in portainer using the **docker_compose.yaml*** model, and update **volumes** to the path where you want the Config and Log directories and start the stack.
+   This will create the required config.json file as shown at item 4.

    ``` yaml
    services: